julie-forman-kay-lab/IDPConformerGenerator/docs/usage.rst

     idpconfgen torsions sscalc_splitted.tar -sc sscalc.json -n -o idpconfgen_database.json

-Now we're ready to construct multiple conformer ensembles for drkN SH3.
+Now we're ready to construct multiple conformer ensembles for the unfolded states of the drkN SH3 domain.
 To build 100 conformers, sampling only the loop region, limiting the backbone and side chain L-J energy potentials to be 100 kJ and 250 kJ respectively, using default chunk sizes, no substitutions, and to have side chains added with FASPR::